 Lady Angela was built by Peckett & Sons of Bristol in 1926, works number 1690, for a gypsum mine in Kingston-upon-Soar, Notts, where she worked until the early 1970s until she was bought for preservation on the Shackerstone Railway.

-After extensive restoration and the fitting of vacuum brake equipment, Lady Angela recently returned to steam, painted in an attractive green livery and is used for shunting and on special event days.
+Lady Angela, painted in an attractive green livery, is currently 'out of ticket' but can be seen pride of place in the siding next to the Refreshment Rooms at Buckfastleigh station.
 The engine is named Lady Angela after the second Lady Belper, whose family estate included the gypsum mine where the locomotive worked.